Skip to main content

 Nighttime Recharge is a graph that reflects whether your Battery has had time to recharge.
 It recharges better if you spend enough time in deep and REM sleep.

-Your sleep directly impacts your Morning Pressure score.
+Your sleep directly impacts your Morning Stress Level.
 If you’ve slept well, your body starts the day in a more resilient state.
 However, if you don’t get enough rest, your body will struggle more with stress throughout the day.

 Everything you do during the day affects your sleep need and best bedtime.
 Your need for sleep will decrease if you got enough sleep last night and increase after stress and activity.